MicrosoftDocs/winrt-api/windows.security.authentication.identity/enterprisekeycredentialregistrationmanager_getregistrationsasync_1112470096.md

 Gets the enterprise key credential registrations.

 ## -returns
-When this method completes, it returns the the enterprise key credential registrations.
+When this method completes, it returns the enterprise key credential registrations.

 ## -remarks